MathieuBesson/session-planner-pwa/README.md

 4. **Configure environment variables**:
    - Create a `.env.local` file from `.env.example` and configure the environment variables.

-## Starting the Development Server
+## Starting the development server

 To start the development server, run the following command: